fsharp/fslang-design/RFCs/FS-1009-mutually-referential-types-and-modules-single-scope.md

 * A group of functions and values can be mutually referential using "let rec f x = ... and g x = ..."
 * A group of types can be mutually referential using "type X = ... and Y = ... "

+The ability to choose the scope of mutual recursion and control it is significant in the F# language design and one source of its low dependency metrics.
-This works well for the majority of purposes and sets the defaults "the right way", resulting in code that has low circularity and
+The current "small recursive scopes" work well for the majority of purposes and set the defaults "the right way", resulting in code that has low circularity and
 [generally avoiding "spaghetti code"](http://fsharpforfunandprofit.com/posts/cycles-and-modularity-in-the-wild/).
 However, it places some artificial restriction on the kinds of mutual recursion permitted which can be frustrating